Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/aeronaut-odyssey/rules/_index.md

 @TODO: IMAGE EXAMPLE

 When picking balloons to receive, a gray route allows you to pick a "wildcard".
 Write a "W" in an inventory slot.
 This balloon can represent _any_ type when claiming a route.
 If you do this, however, you only receive 1 balloon this turn (regardless of other rules).

 {{% /rules-block %}}

+{{% rules-block id="expansion_variants" heading="Variants" %}}

+Below are some variants that make the game more competitive and "cutthroat".
+Try any **one** of the rules below in a game.

+When picking your two balloons (during "move") ...

+* You must pick two different types (if possible).
+* You can't pick the type over which you just moved.
+* If you pick a type from a claimed route, and the owner doesn't _want_ to be rewarded, they can block you.
+You're simply not allowed to pick that type.

+{{% /rules-block %}}